Adaptive Skiing & Riding

 General Eligibility Criteria for Skiers and Riders:

-The purpose of these guidelines is to provide staff and guests information to make objective assessments when determining whether a guest can meet the essential eligibility criteria necessary for participation in the stated activity.
-Please note that references to a companion do not include any Mt.
-Mansfield Company staff.
+The following Essential Eligibility Criteria (EEC) provide staff and guests information to make objective assessments when determining whether a guest can meet the EECs necessary for participation in the sports of skiing or snowboarding.

-- The skier/rider must have the ability (once shown) to load, ride, and unload the lift safely, either independently or with assistance from a companion.
+- The skier/rider must have the ability (once shown) to load, ride, and unload the lift, either independently or with minimal assistance from a companion.

-- The skier/rider (and/or their companion) may not be under the influence of any controlled substance, intoxicant, drug, or hallucinatory agent while engaged in the sport.
+- The skier/rider may not be under the influence of any controlled substance, intoxicant, drug, or hallucinatory agent while engaged in the sport.

-- If a skier/rider falls down while skiing/riding, they must have the ability, independently or with the assistance of a companion, to get off the ski trail, and get into position necessary to continue skiing/riding.
+- If the skier/rider falls down while skiing/ riding, they must have the ability, either independently or with assistance from a companion, to get off the ski trail, and get into position necessary to continue skiing/riding.

 Specific Ski and Snowboard School Eligibility Criteria for Skiers and Riders.